DBerchelmann/employee-classification/README.md

  To recreate this project you will need use the following files:

  wrangle.py
- evaluate.py
  explore.py
+ model.py
+ cosa_employee_salary.csv or you can acquire it from data.world ---> https://data.world/amillerbernd/san-antonio-city-salary-data

- Your target variable will be tax_assessed_value which is defined in the above data dictionary.
+ Your target variable will be gender which is defined in the above data dictionary.
 Please visit my final notebook to see this variable being used.

+ <b>Step 0</b> Clone this repo to your local machine with the above files.

  <b>Step 1.</b> Import all necessary libraries to run functions.
 These can be found in each corresponding .py file